topranks/wmf-clab/README.md

 ##### Interface Addressing

 Containerlab supports crpd natively, however it provides no mechanism to configure IP addresses on the veth interfaces that exist within each containerized node.
-For most of the supported containerized network nodes it supports this is not an issue - as the nodes themselves allow configuration of interface addresses through their CLI, Netconf etc.  That is not true with crpd, however.
+For most of the containerized network nodes it supports this is not an issue - most allow configuration of interface addresses through their CLI, Netconf etc.  That is not true with crpd, however.
 Instead crpd expects to run on a Linux host / container with all interface IPs already configured, and allows you to configure OSPF, BGP etc. which will operate over those interfaces.

 To overcome this the "start" shell script uses the Linux [ip](https://manpages.debian.org/unstable/iproute2/ip.8.en.html) command to add interface IPs as required once the containers have been created by clab.